ki3l119/chess/packages/client/README.md

 ## Setting Environment Variables

+A `.env` file can be placed in this package's directory to set environment variables.
 Ensure that the following environment variables are set during build time:

 - `VITE_SERVER_BASE_URL` - The base URL of the backend server that hosts the chess games.